 We are happy to announce that Matt Jacobs has completed a year-long research project entitled Terrain Based Probability Models for SAR!
 With some grant-support from the MRA he has taken a close look at terrain and how it correlates against historical find-data.
 Thank you Matt!

 The most recent issue of the MRA Meridian newsletter is now available!
 Read about the upcoming SARCON in beautiful Estes Park, CO.
 Learn some surprising lessons from the last ITRS and read up on the plans for the next one.
 There's also a report from our ICAR alternate-delegate offering some lessons learned from avalanches and you can read about treating dislocations in the field, how to avoid Giardia, and lots more!

 The Fox News Everest segment and interview with MRA member Lisa Rust is now available!
 Thank you Lisa for taking the time to be available and represent the MRA!
 Fox News Video

 (Image courtesy Fox News)

 SARCON 2015 is coming up, June 5-7!
 Be sure to check it out and register here!
 There are discounts for MRA members as well as an early-bird discount so don't hesitate!

 The International Technical Rescue Symposium (ITRS) is happening November 6-8!
-There are discounts for MRA members and the early-bird discount ends May 1st!
+There are discounts for MRA members!
 Registration site

 Thank you to Benchmade for their PLATINUM level support!
 Whether it's a rescue hook or the versatile Triage knife, Benchmade products are built from the finest materials and held to the highest standards.
 The result is unparalleled performance and reliability; all backed by the LifeSharp lifetime service and warranty program.